holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/01_shapes/lesson_plan.md

     - Do some examples together
         - Stress initialization
         - Square
+            - Show "backpack" in scratch
         - Circle
 - Going to work in pairs
     - Every ten minutes going to switch
     - Worksheet on Schoology
+    - Mid-way through, we're going to take a "thinking walk"
     - Go!

 ### Homework